Australia ICOMOS (AI) Vision for Traditional Trades (TT)

 - consider other ways in which Australia ICOMOS can contribute in response to identifying an protecting vanishing trades and the associated trade skills and materials

-Please email the Working Group Coordinator Mary Knaggs if you require further information.
+Please email the Traditional Trades contact person, Mary Knaggs if you require further information.

 AI Support for an Australian Heritage Quality Framework